- GDP (PPP):

 - FDI Inflow:

-The wide range of ethnic groups with different political systems and cultures within the former British colony of Uganda complicated governance after independence in 1962.
+The mix of politically and culturally diverse ethnic groups within the former British colony of Uganda complicated governance after independence in 1962.
 President Yoweri Museveni and his National Resistance Movement have been in power since 1986.
-In 2016, Museveni won a fifth five-year term in elections tainted by government intimidation and multiple arrests of the principal opposition leader.
+In 2016, Museveni won a fifth five-year term in elections that were tainted by government intimidation and multiple arrests of the principal opposition leader.
 Harassment of other political opponents has intensified amid allegations of creeping authoritarianism.
-Parliament has amended the constitution several times to allow Museveni’s continued rule.
-Uganda has significant natural wealth, including gold, recently discovered oil, and rich agricultural lands from which more than two-thirds of the workforce derives employment.
+Parliament has amended the constitution several times to allow Museveni to remain in power.
+Uganda’s significant natural wealth includes gold, recently discovered oil, and rich agricultural lands from which more than two-thirds of the workforce derives employment.

 The top individual income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
 Other taxes include value-added and property taxes.
-The overall tax burden equals 12.9 percent of total domestic income.
-Over the past three years, government spending has amounted to 19.4 percent of the country’s output (GDP), and budget deficits have averaged 4.2 percent of GDP.
-Public debt is equivalent to 39.0 percent of GDP.
+The overall tax burden equals 13.5 percent of total domestic income.
+Government spending has amounted to 16.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.6 percent of GDP.
+Public debt is equivalent to 40.0 percent of GDP.